-(d) An approved private school for the disabled shall amortize start-up costs, if any, over a 60month period.
+(d) An approved private school for students with disabilities shall amortize start-up costs, if any, over a 60-month period.

-(e) For the first two years of operation of an approved private school for the disabled, the estimated cost per student and per diem rate at each site or in each program shall be established annually and be based on budgeted allowable costs.
-An approved private school for the disabled shall submit such estimated cost(s) to the Assistant Commissioner, Division of Finance for approval no later than 90 days preceding the beginning of each school year.
+(e) For the first two years of operation of an approved private school for students with disabilities, the tentative tuition rate charged at each site shall be established annually and be based on budgeted allowable costs.
+An approved private school for students with disabilities shall submit such estimated cost(s) to the Assistant Commissioner, Division of Finance for approval no later than 90 days preceding the beginning of each school year.
 The proposed budget shall be on a form prepared by the Assistant Commissioner, Division of Finance which provides for, but is not limited to, the following: